ocf/ocfweb/ocfweb/docs/docs/services/vhost.md

 1.   **Request group account.** [[Request an OCF group account|doc membership]] (if you haven't already done so).
 2.   **Set up real site.** Set up your webspace and upload your website (if you haven't already done so).
 The website should be developed already, not a placeholder.
 3.   **Include OCF hosting banner.** Place a [[Hosted by OCF banner|doc services/vhost/badges]] on your home page that links to the OCF front page.
 If none of these images are appropriate for your site, you may design one of your own and [[submit it|doc contact]] for approval.
-4.   **Include university's disclaimer.** Place the university-mandated student group disclaimer on each page of your website (see the section below).
+4.   **Include university's disclaimer.** If you are a student group, place the university-mandated student group disclaimer on each page of your website (see the section below).
 5.   **Complete request form.** Complete the [[virtual hosting request form|request_vhost]] online.
    OCF staff will review your request and contact the university hostmaster on your behalf.